Name: Free Affiliate Club.

 5. Coaching???
 So I see this mentioned:

 Paranoia is one way to describe how I feel about programs that claim you’ll get coaching.
 They make this sound like it’s free, but I have a hard time believing this.
 With programs which use the hosting scam ploy to get people to buy, it’s hard to believe anything they promise as bonuses.
+But there are places to get legit coaching, I offer it here.

 A few other cons: